-1. The prospective student must obtain an admission packet from the Nursing Department (618-634-3282/800-481-2242 or online at www.shawneecc.edu).

-- The applicant must submit application materials to the nursing department by the date designated in the admission packet.
+- 1. The prospective student must obtain an admission packet from the Nursing Department (618-634-3282/800-481-2242 or online at www.shawneecc.edu). - The applicant must submit application materials to the nursing department by the date designated in the admission packet.
 A degree audit must be completed by advisement. - 3.
 The applicant must be a high school graduate proven with a transcript or GED scores. - 4.
 The applicant must successfully complete the admission examination Test of Essential Academic Skills (TEAS) for Practical Nursing from the Assessment Technologies Institute, LLC (ATI) with a score of 60 or greater.
-(Given in the testing center of the College). - The applicant must be able to prove physical fitness for the program of study by submitting a completed Shawnee Community College Physical Form. - The applicant must complete with a C or better BIO 115, BIO 210, ENG 111, PSY 211, HLT 116, PN 101 prior to the beginning of the Practical Nursing classes. - 7.
-The applicant must submit to a criminal background check and drug testing after admission into the program. - 8.
-An accumulative GPA of 2.5 is required for admission to the Practical Nursing Program. - 9.
-Students applying to the Practical Nursing Program for the academic year 2022-2023 are required to have BIO 221 and BIO 222.
-Students who have completed BIO 210 and BIO 215 prior to fall 2021 will be considered as meeting this prerequisite.
+(Given in the testing center of the College). - 5.
+The applicant must be able to prove physical fitness for the program of study by submitting a completed Shawnee Community College Physical Form. - The applicant must complete with a C or better BIO 210, BIO 221, BIO 222, ENG 111, and, HLT 116, prior to the beginning of the Practical Nursing Program.

+- 7. The applicant must submit to a criminal background check and drug testing after admission into the program. - 8.
+An accumulative GPA of 2.5 is required for admission to the Practical Nursing Program.